 ARRIVING IN RIGA LATVIA WITH LUX EXPRESS

-Fortunately, our hosts were very accommodating and we were able to easily stay an extra night.
-Please always check your booking information to avoid looking like an idiot when you arrive in a new country/hostel.
+After arriving a night too early in Riga (oops) during our trip through the Baltics we were able to easily stay check in early and book an extra night thanks to our accommodating hosts at Johnson’s House.
+(Please always check your booking information to avoid looking like an idiot when you arrive in a new country/hostel).
 We had been travelling the Baltics using Lux Express, a cheap and comfortable bus service that operates through all of the Baltic State Capital Cities.

 |The city of Riga, Latvia|